GE2020: Red Dot United's manifesto includes proposals to put Singaporeans first on labour policies

 MANAGING COST OF LIVING

-Proposals Red Dot United had to manage the cost of living include offering heavily subsidised medical consultations without means testing.
+Among the proposals Red Dot United had to tackle the cost of living was to offer heavily subsidised medical consultations without means testing.
 Preventive health measures such as vaccinations and screenings can be carried out at the same time.

 This will help to identify ailments such as diabetes and hypertension early, ensuring better health for citizens and lesser cost for acute care in hospitals, it said.